 Your energy auditor will give you—or your board—a report documenting the findings as well as giving recommendations.

-One set of recommendations involves retro-commissioning and includes, for example, altering settings on a boiler, clearing out filters, tweaks a building's energy use.
+One set of recommendations involves retro-commissioning and includes, for example, altering settings on a boiler, clearing out filters, and tweaking a building's energy use.
 The other set of recommendations would be larger investments from installing low-flow fixtures to replacing a boiler or putting in a heat pump.
-You'll be given an idea of how much this would cost and the savings in energy use and how that would translate to your utility bills.
+You'll be given an idea of how much this would cost, the savings in energy use, and how that would translate to your utility bills.

-The Department of Energy suggests upgrading insulation, plugging holes, and upgrading furnaces and hot water tanks can put anywhere between 5 and 30 percent of your energy bill back in your pocket.
+The Department of Energy suggests upgrading insulation, plugging holes, and upgrading furnaces and hot water tanks can put anywhere from 5 and 30 percent of your energy bill back in your pocket.

-In New York, Dentz says his firm can typically identify energy savings between 5 and 25 percent.
+In New York, Dentz says his firm can typically identify energy savings from 5 to 25 percent.

 "In terms of dollars that depends on the scale of the buildings.
 For a large building, the energy savings could be anywhere from tens of thousands to hundreds of thousands of dollars a year, depending on the scale," he says.

-Obviously switching out systems can be expensive and your return on investment might take many years.
+Obviously switching out mechanical systems can be expensive and your return on investment might take many years.